New reporting requirements

 However, the expected categories of evidence you can use to highlight where your packaging is not household are:

-- Product specification.
-The specification may indicate that the product within the packaging is obviously not a household product used solely by businesses.
+- Product specification: The specification may indicate that the product within the packaging is obviously not a household product used solely by businesses.

-- Customer declarations.
-If your customers can provide a statement that they are putting any packaging you supply into business waste streams, your packaging is exempt from EPR charges.
+- Customer declarations: If your customers can provide a statement that they are putting any packaging you supply into business waste streams, your packaging is exempt from EPR charges.

 Street bin packaging

-Items classified as such includes:
+Items classified as such include:

 - Takeaway food and drink packaging.

-- Confectionary packaging (pack sizes under 230g).
+- Confectionery packaging (pack sizes under 230g).

 - Savoury snack packaging (under 60g).

-- Single-portion ready-to-eat foods.
+- Single-portion, ready-to-eat foods.

-- Drink cartons (under 850ml).
+- Drink cartons (under 850ml)

-- Pouches (under 600ml).
+- Pouches (under 600ml)

 - Packaging related to cigarettes and smoking products.